hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 	}

-`@BeforeClass` and `AfterClass` method must be *static*, these will be executed after the test class is constructed and before it is destoryed.
+`@BeforeClass` and `AfterClass` method must be *static*, these will be executed after the test class is constructed and before it is destroyed.

 `@Before` and `@After` will be executed around a test case.